-It would be impossible for us to list all of the tours that are offered for visitors to Spain.
-We’ve limited this list to some of the most well-respected and long-established tours.
-But do your own research as well; even the most long-running company can experience financial difficulties and go out of business.
-When purchasing a tour, it’s often a good idea to purchase travel insurance from a third party, as tours can be expensive.
-Don’t purchase from the company itself; if it goes belly-up, you’ll lose your insurance, too.
+It would be impossible for us to list all the tours that are offered for visitors to Spain.
+We list here some of the most well-respected and long-established tours, but do your own research as well; even the most long-running company can experience financial difficulties and go out of business.
+When purchasing a tour, it’s often a good idea to buy travel insurance from a third party, as tours can be expensive.

 Food & Wine Trips

 Spain Taste’s food and wine tours in Catalunya, designed for serious gastronomes, may include dinners at Michelin-starred restaurants, wine tastings, and cooking lessons (tel.
 619-52-72-77).
 Similarly named A Taste of Spain (tel.
 85-607-96-26) offers an 8-day “ultimate foodie tour” for groups, visiting Madrid, La Rioja, Basque Country, and Barcelona.
 Many more options are available for individual travelers, including a 5-day tour of Santiago de Compostela and the Rías Baixas and a 2-day tour in La Mancha.
 The company has a number of intriguing 1-day activities such as a visit to cava country from Barcelona or an excursion to Jerez de la Frontera from Sevilla or Cádiz.
 Go Ahead Tours (tel.
 800-590-11-61) offers a comprehensive 12-day food and wine tour of Spain that covers Barcelona, San Sebastián, Bilbao, La Rioja, the Ribera del Duero, and Madrid, with an option to add 3 days in Andalucía.